alexrutar/ramify/README.md

 - Generic over ordered hierarchical data with efficient iteration over immediate children.
 - No dependencies other than the standard library.

+Interested?
-Read the [API documentation](docs.rs/crates/ramify) for more detail!
+Check out the [API documentation](https://docs.rs/crates/ramify) for more detail!

+Basic examples can be found in the [examples folder](https://github.com/alexrutar/ramify/tree/master/examples).

 ## Gallery
 Basic examples with no annotation and various node markers